AtumSystems/atumsystems.com/landing.md

 		<header class="major">
 			<h2>What If You Need an App?</h2>
 		</header>
-		<p>Truth be told.. when you say the words custom and app together in a sentance, it sounds expensive.
+		<p>Truth be told.. when you say the words custom and app together in a sentence, it sounds expensive.
 Surprisingly most businesses can benefit dramatically from a simple low cost app.
 Just ask more questions!
 We can help!</p>
 	</div>
 </section>